& three bed apartments

 The Australian Bureau of Statistics predicts that Perth’s population will significantly increase by 2020.
 Overlaid with this is the fact that Perth is undergoing a significant long term shift in demand towards apartment style living.
 Currently around 11% of Perth’s residents live in apartments whilst in Sydney and Melbourne the percentage is around 30%.
 As cities grow more and more, people trend towards apartment living.
 Perth is now a major international city and the time for significant demand for apartment living has come.

 With construction now complete you have the opportunity to inspect your ideal investment here at Azure.
-Simply register or call us today to take advantage of this unique opportunity.
-Alternatively, you are able to book a free one-on-one investment consultation.
+Simply visit during one of our viewing times or contact us on 94295785 to discuss investment options at Azure Beachside Apartments and how we can help you further.

 Proudly Developed by

 At Blackburne, we have a passion for property.
 It’s at the heart of everything we do.